arpruss/USBComposite_stm32f1/README.md

  * USB MIDI: 128 bytes

- * XBox360 controller: 64 bytes
+ * XBox360 Controller: 64 bytes

 This places a limit on what combinations can be used together.
 For instance, HID+Mass storage+MIDI should be theoretically OK (320 bytes), but Serial+HID+Mass storage (336 bytes) will fail with default settings (and return false from